Review score: Very good

 Does BitDefender leak your data?

-No, BitDefender does not leak any of your data.
+No, BitDefender VPN does not leak any of your data.

 The Good: BitDefender uses Hotspot Shield’s servers, which are the fastest in the world.
 So BitDefender is very fast.